How to use DiffDRR

 DiffDRR is implemented as a custom PyTorch module.

 All raytracing operations have been formulated in a vectorized function, enabling use of PyTorch’s GPU support and autograd.
-This also means that DRR generation is available as a layer in deep learning frameworks.
+This also means that X-ray priojection is interoperable as a layer in deep learning frameworks.

 Tip